-The latest data on unintendedness (2007 data) showed that almost half (48.3 percent) of births in Alabama occurred to women who wanted a later pregnancy or to women who did not want to ever become pregnant.
+The latest data on unintendedness (2008 data) showed that 44.9 percent of births in Alabama occurred to women who wanted a later pregnancy or to women who did not want to ever become pregnant.
 Unplanned pregnancies have serious consequences.
 Women who experienced an unwanted pregnancy were less likely to have adequate prenatal care and were more likely to have unhealthy lifestyles.
 Smoking and substance abuse were more likely in women who had an unplanned pregnancy.
 Additionally, unintendedness leads to inadequate spacing between pregnancies.
 Women who have birth intervals of less than two years are more likely to have negative outcomes than mothers who space their pregnancies at longer intervals.